 To all the shakshuka lovers out there: I think you guys are really really going to like this one.
-It’s the same basic format as the famous Israeli and North African dish, with eggs nestled in a fiery, chile pepper-laced tomato sauce.
+It’s the same basic format as the famous Israeli and North African dish, with eggs nestled in a fiery, chili pepper-laced tomato sauce.

 But that’s where the similarities end.
 Instead of cracking uncooked eggs into the sauce, as is done with shakshuka, hard boiled eggs are fried in turmeric-tinged oil until golden and blistered and then added to the sauce.
 It’s pretty magical.